kelsa-pi/unodit/README.md

 # unodit
-**UNO** **Di**alog **T**ools (alpha version) automate some of the tedious tasks in order to help you write your own extension for LibreOffice.
+**UNO** **Di**alog **T**ools (alpha version) automate some of the tedious tasks with dialogs in order to help you write your own extension for LibreOffice.

 Use this library to prepare your python script with dialogs as extension for LibreOffice or embed in document.
-Newcomers would benefit from writing macros with simple dialog boxes for interaction with a user.
+Newcomers would benefit from reading generated code or writing macros with simple dialog boxes for interaction with a user.

 `unodit` main features are:

+1. Convert dialog
-1. Takes a dialog file created with LibreOffice Dialog Editor (.xdl) and:
+    - takes a dialog file created with LibreOffice Dialog Editor (`.xdl`)
-    * Convert dialog
     - generate dialog in python code,
     - create callback functions for all button onClick events
-          - create script extension for LibreOffice (oxt)
-          - create menu-item in `Tools - AddOns` menu
+    - create script extension for LibreOffice (oxt) with menu-item in `Tools - AddOns` menu
-    * Connect dialog
+2. Connect to dialog
+    - takes a dialog file (`.xdl`) in dialog library
     - generate python code to connect with dialog and
     - create callback functions for all button onClick events
+3. Embed dialog
+    - takes a dialog file created with LibreOffice Dialog Editor (`.xdl`)
+    - generate dialog in python code,
+    - create callback functions for all button onClick events
-2. Convert dialog and embed in ODF document
+    - embed dialog in ODF document
-3. Provides a simple dialog boxes for interaction with a user
+4. Provides a simple dialog boxes for interaction with a user
+    - SelectBox
+    - OptionBox
+    - InputBox
+    - NumberBox
+    - DateBox
+    - FolderBox

 Other features are:
 - all steps are logged to `log.log` file in project root
 - per project customization with ini file (copy `config.ini` in project root)
 - boilerplate code in `templates` directory
-- conversion `xdl` to `.py` defined in `schema.py`
+- conversion `.xdl` to `.py` defined in `schema.py`
-- diff `xdl` vs. `schema.py`
+- diff `.xdl` vs. `schema.py`

 DISCLAIMER: